Can you add apples to list of human foods that dogs can eat?

 When a dog chews on something hard, it helps remove plaque on the teeth in the same way a toothbrush physically removes plaque from your teeth.
 An apple is hard enough to help remove build-up from teeth but soft enough that it shouldn’t damage their teeth or gums.

-In addition to being a sneaky toothbrush alternative, apples also have a high fiber and water content to help keep dogs hydrated and to help clear out their system they are constipated.
+In addition to being a sneaky toothbrush alternative, apples also have a high fiber and water content to help keep dogs hydrated and clear out their system if they are constipated.

 How To Feed Apples to Your Dog

-Now you know Fido can have apples, but there are many ways to prepare the tasty treat.
-One way is to remove the stem, core, and seeds, then serve as fresh slices.
-Here’s a quick tip for all the owners whose dogs get a little hangry: cut up and freeze apple slices so you can whip them out on a moment’s notice.
-This is a great way to plan ahead, prevent the apples from going bad, and can help to cool your dog down on a hot summer’s day.
+Here’s a quick tip for dogs that get a little hangry: freeze the apple slices so you can whip them out on a moment’s notice.
+This is a great way to plan ahead and prevent the apples from going bad, and it can help cool your dog down on a hot summer’s day.

-If your dog loves apples, try giving them an all-natural apple sauce.
-Finding an all-natural apple sauce without preservatives ensures that your pup is getting only the good stuff and none of the sketchy preservatives.
+If your dog loves apples, try giving them an all-natural applesauce.
+Choose an all-natural applesauce without preservatives or added sugar to ensure that your pup is getting only the good stuff and none of the sketchy stuff.

-Apple sauce is particularly handy because you can utilize it in conjunction with a treat toy or even freeze it into cubes.
-Having it in a ready-to-eat form makes it much easier to feed apples to your dog, which is especially great if you utilize it as a treat for training.
+Applesauce is particularly handy because you can freeze it in a treat toy or an ice cube tray..
+Having it in a ready-to-eat form makes it much easier to feed apples to your dog, which is especially great if you use it as a treat for training.
 (You can also hide pills in it, but, shhh--don’t tell your dog.)

 Sundays implements many of these whole foods into our dog food to provide your pup with a powerful bump of vitamins, minerals, and nutrition.
 Pairing occasional whole food treats with Sundays is a healthy way to keep your dog fed, happy, and healthy for years to come.